rebasing-xyz/rebot/rebot-telegram/README.md

 ### Bot Functions:

     - karma - Karma operations username++|--
+    - Chuck Norris - When Chuck norris is typed, a fun fact about him will be returnad
     - /karma - Get the karma points for the given key, example: /karma rebot
     - /ping - pong
     - /help - Help menu